 In this study, NaOH solution was employed as the solvent for preparing the eco-friendly CAA granular adsorbents, utilizing a phase inversion process to achieve stable granule formation.
-The phase inversion technique involves transforming CS from its gel phase back into a solid state through the modification of its glycosidic bonds.13 This process occurs in two critical stages: gelation, where a gel structure is formed, and precipitation, where the structure solidifies.
+The phase inversion technique involves transforming CS from its gel phase back into a solid state through the modification of its glycosidic bonds.9 This process occurs in two critical stages: gelation, where a gel structure is formed, and precipitation, where the structure solidifies.
 The precipitation is driven by an acid-base reaction, which begins when CS is dissolved in a 2% (v/v) acetic acid solution.
-In this acidic medium, the amine groups ($-NH_2$) on the CS molecules accept protons, forming positively charged ammonium groups ($-NH_3^+$).
-This protonation increases chitosan's polarity and solubility in water, allowing it to remain in solution.14 droplets and the NaOH solution, the hydroxide ions (OH^-) neutralize the ammonium groups ($-NH_3^+$), reducing the polarity of the CS.15 This rapid neutralization triggers chitosan's precipitation, initially forming a gel layer on the particle surface.
-Over time, the excess hydroxide ions further facilitate the transition from the gel phase to a solid precipitate, ultimately resulting in mechanically stable, granular adsorbents.16
+In this acidic medium, the amine groups (-NH2) on the CS molecules accept protons, forming positively charged ammonium groups (-NH3+).
+This protonation increases chitosan's polarity and solubility in water, allowing it to remain in solution.

+The precipitation process is initiated when the CS-AC mixture is introduced into the NaOH solution.
+At the interface between the liquid droplets and the NaOH solution, the hydroxide ions (OH-) neutralize the ammonium groups (-NH3+), reducing the polarity of the CS.10 This rapid neutralization triggers chitosan's precipitation, initially forming a gel layer on the particle surface.
+Over time, the excess hydroxide ions further facilitate the transition from the gel phase to a solid precipitate, ultimately resulting in mechanically stable, granular adsorbents.10 formed granules, ideal for practical applications.
+However, an excessively high NaOH concentration posed a challenge: it could completely neutralize the cations on the particle surface, disrupting electrostatic interactions.
+This disruption hindered the subsequent immersion in the sodium alginate solution, negatively affecting the material's adsorption capacity.11